Business Process Management Definition

 The BPM cycle can be chopped into four steps, as in the image below.

-Either way, how you define or chop things, it always starts with DESIGN.
-You need to know what you are doing and what you should be doing: When, what why, and how.
+Either way, how you define or chop things always starts with DESIGN.
+You need to know what you are doing and what you should be doing: When, what, why, and how.

-As simple as it can be said, you only need to analyze and redesign your business processes.
+As simple as it can be, you only need to analyze and redesign your business processes.
 But that can be very hard to do.
 But because of the benefits, it is always worth the while.

 Every journey starts with the first steps.
 So here are your first steps to take with regards to design and modeling:

-- Step 1: Create an A0-sized overview, a process landscape of your current business functions, and cross-reference them with business processes.
+• Step 1: Create an A0-sized overview, a process landscape of your current business functions, and cross-reference them with business processes.
 This is your as-is situation.
-Use a reference model from your industry to start.
+Start by using a reference model from your industry.

-- Step 6: Take every business process, detail its description, and create an activity schema per business process.
+• Step 6: Take every business process, detail the description, and create an activity schema per business process.

 Top 7 benefits of Integral Process Management